commander15/RestLink/README.md

 ### Key Points in the QML Example:

 The Api object is configured with the necessary properties such as apiUrl, apiName, and apiVersion.
-The sendRequest method sends a GET request to the /data endpoint.
+The ApiRequest object is configured with the endpoint, api object and autoRun disabled to make the request run only after the button press.
-The onResponseReceived signal handles the API response.
+The onFinished signal handles the API response.
 If the request is successful, it logs the response data; otherwise, it logs the error message.
 The Button allows triggering the API request.

 ## Contact